 Volatility is the frequency and magnitude at which a currency is likely to rise or fall in value.
-Major currencies tend to be less volatile.
-The currencies of emerging economies are usually more volatile.
+Major currencies tend to be less volatile, while currencies of emerging economies are usually more volatile.
 There are a few major contributors of currency pair volatility, and every business owner should know how volatility can affect profits.

-This always involves a lot of educated guess-work called market speculation.
-Traders essentially bet their expectations against future volatility.
+This always involves a level of educated guess work called market speculation.
+Traders bet their expectations against future volatility.
 But, because of how modern currency exchange, property and stock markets are structured, speculation can manifest in actual shifts in the market.

-If we’re talking finance however, rather than bull and bear, we have hawk markets and dove markets.
-‘Hawk’ and ‘dove’ are also descriptive terms used to characterise the attitudes of prominent decision-makers.
+‘Hawk’ and ‘dove’ are descriptive terms that characterise prominent decision-makers’ attitudes towards currency markets.
 Hawks advocate the rise of inflation, making a currency more attractive to foreign importers looking for cheap goods.
 Doves prioritise low inflation and focus on internal social factors like unemployment.

-The problem with commodity markets is they are as much a product of psychology as they are real-world economic factors.
-It’s a Catch 22 – Market trends influence traders who then influence market trends.
+Commodity markets are as much a product of psychology as real-world economic factors – market trends influence traders, who then influence market trends.

-Good traders will make sure to proof their trades against social factors.
+Good traders will make sure to secure their trades against social factors.
 Beyond sensational gossip, fear-mongering news headlines and good old gut feeling, there are quantitative and qualitative indicators of potential volatility: